 When the U.S. was still a young country, the federal government passed the Coinage Act of 1792.
-It established the U.S. dollar and dictated the required weights for different coins, including a new 25-cent piece.
-The new quarter was to weigh 0.211 ounces (6.01 grams) pure silver, or 0.237 standard ounces (6.74 grams).
+It established the U.S. dollar and dictated the official weights for different coins, including a new 25-cent piece.
+The new coin was to weigh 0.211 ounces (6.01 grams) pure silver, or 0.237 standard ounces (6.74 grams).
 These weights lasted until the Coinage Act of 1873, when U.S. quarters began to be composed of 90% silver and 10% copper, with a slightly heavier weight of 0.022 ounces (6.25 grams).

 Since 1965, U.S. quarters have weighed 0.2 ounces (5.76 grams).
 They have a diameter of 24.66 mm and a thickness of 1.75 mm, and they’re primarily composed of a “clad sandwich” of copper (91.67%) on the inside with nickel (8.33%) plating on the outside.

 U.S. quarters have slightly different weights due to the historical use of different materials.
 Over the years, many different variations of quarters have been created:

 - Draped Bust Quarter

 The Draped Bust quarters were minted from 1796 to 1807.
 These valuable quarters each weigh 6.74 grams.
 Probably around 10% of the original mintage of 6,146 survives in some grade, though most are in the About Good to Fine range.
 Being a one-year type, and a scarce one at that, enough was saved in midgrade so that V.F. to A.U. coins can be located, though at a mid-five-figure price.
 Uncirculated pieces are also known, and these will typically set you back more than $100,000.